boldbi/boldbi-docker/docs/FAQ/how-to-auto-deploy-bold-bi-multiple-services-in-docker-compose.md

 <br />

-  6. Enter the variable information needed to complete the auto-deployment.
+  6. Uncommand and enter the variable information needed to complete the auto-deployment.
      ```sh
         environment:
           - BOLD_SERVICES_HOSTING_ENVIRONMENT=docker